bartosz-mccormick/bartosz-mccormick.github.io/content/posts/regional-public-transport-seminar-project.md

 [^1]: 60 minutes is the 90th percentile commute time in Germany, accordingly it is used in the analysis as an upper limit to travel time acceptance.
-[^2]: quality standards derived from the Bavarian local public transport planning guidelines.
+[^2]: Quality standards derived from the Bavarian local public transport planning guidelines.